ChamanAgrawal/GSoC19_Report/README.md

 [0 1 0 0 0]
 ```

-CoRSK insertion gives a bijection between a strict cobiword and a pair of same shaped tableaux (P, Q) where P is a semistandard tableau while Q is a row strict tableau.
-CoRSK uses the insertion algorithm as the classical RSK algorithm.
+CoRSK insertion gives a bijection between strict cobiwords and pairs of same shaped tableaux (P, Q) where P is a semistandard tableau while Q is a row strict tableau.
+CoRSK uses the classical RSK algorithm for insertion.

 A strict cobiword is a pair of two lists [a<sub>1</sub>, a<sub>2</sub>, ..., a<sub>n</sub>] and [b<sub>1</sub>, b<sub>2</sub>, ..., b<sub>n</sub>] that satisfy the strict inequalities (a<sub>1</sub>, b<sub>1</sub>) < (a<sub>2</sub>, b<sub>2</sub>) < ... < (a<sub>n</sub>, b<sub>n</sub>), where the binary relation < on pairs of integers is defined by having (u<sub>1</sub>, v<sub>1</sub>) < (u<sub>2</sub>, v<sub>2</sub>) if and only if either u<sub>1</sub> < u<sub>2</sub> or (u<sub>1</sub> = u<sub>2</sub> and v<sub>1</sub> > v<sub>2</sub>).